Review: HSBC World Elite Mastercard

 Conclusion

-The HSBC World Elite Mastercard is a solid credit card for travel and in general.
-No foreign transaction fees coupled with a flexible points program (travel credit or airline partner transfers).
+The HSBC World Elite Mastercard is a solid credit card for travel and in general as it offers no foreign transaction fees coupled with a flexible points program (redeem for travel credit or transfer to airline loyalty program partners).
 As a Mastercard, it will be accepted nearly anywhere (including Costco in Canada).
-Earning rates for travel are great (6 points per dollar or 3%) and for everything else are good (3 points per dollar or 1.5%).
+The rate at which the card earns HSBC Rewards points for travel is great (6 points per dollar or 3%) and good for all other eligible purchases (3 points per dollar or 1.5%).

-The $100 annual travel enhancement credit offsets most of the annual fee, so this card is amenable to both being churned or added to your portfolio as a keeper card.
+The $100 annual travel enhancement credit offsets most of the annual fee, so this card can be a great addition to your portfolio as a long-term keeper card.

 My main gripe with the card is the redemption increment restrictions.
-With the 25,000 minimum, you can end up stuck in a spot where you have thousands of points or up to $100+ of value tied up until you earn more points.
-A bit of an inconvenience.
+With the 25,000 HSBC Rewards minimum redemption, you can end up stuck in a spot where you have thousands of points or up to $100+ of value tied up until you earn more points.
+This can be a bit of an inconvenience but can be resolved with careful redemption planning.

 Frequently Asked Questions